jmj0502/test-server/readme.md

 # Welcome to this super simple express server.
-This may look like a total beginner's project, but let me tell you this specific repo solves a pretty particular problem related with the test of services that push to a remote API.
+This may look like a total beginner's project, but let me tell you this specific repo solves a pretty particular problem related with the test of services that post data to a remote API.

 ## Why testing that kind of service may be a problem?
 Well the easy answer for this is that sometimes, the people we are working with havent develop the the API intended to receive our data and return a especific response in relation to the status of the request etcetera.